James McBride Dabbs: Career and church life

 Dabbs taught at the University of South Carolina for three years before becoming a professor of English at Coker College in 1924.
 From 1925 to 1937 he served as the head of Coker College's English department.
 He retired from teaching in 1942.

 After moving to Rip Raps Plantation in 1937, Dabbs began a significant writing career.
 He wrote about literature, Christianity, and the Culture of the Southern United States.
-He was particularly influenced by Henry David Thoreau whom also retired into nature when he wrote some of his best works.
+He was particularly influenced by Henry David Thoreau who also retired into nature when he wrote some of his best works.
 His 1958 book, The Southern Heritage was highly regarded for its liberal stances on civil rights issues including desegregation.

 Dabbs wrote extensively about the death of Armstrong and its effects on his Christian faith in his 1960 book, The Road Home.
 Dabbs died of a heart attack on May 30, 1970, after he wrote the last line of his book, Haunted by God.
 The book was poorly received by reviewers for being "confusing and unoriginal."
 It was the only book by Dabbs to be poorly received.

 Dabbs was considered a leader in the Southern Presbyterian Church (USA).
 He attended Salem Black River Presbyterian Church for the majority of his life.
-He also became President of the leading Southern liberal organization, the Southern Regional Council, and later a member of its Executive Committee.
+He also became President of the leading Southern liberal organization, the Southern Regional Council, and later a member of its executive committee.
 The historian Steven P. Miller stated that during Dabbs' tenure as president, Dabbs "appealed to a southern sense of decency and community, even while he recognized that those same shibboleths had long concealed failures to address larger injustices."